Return Generating Models

-A conversation on risk would be incomplete without the ability to measure the risk.
-Organizations need to evaluate the cost-benefit implications of modifying their risk profile while remaining within the governing body risk tolerance levels.
+A conversation on risk would be incomplete without a mention of the ability to measure the risk.
+Organizations need to evaluate the cost-benefit implications of modifying their risk profiles even as they remain within the governing body risk tolerance levels.

-The most basic quantitative measure or metric associated with risk is the probability.
+The most basic quantitative measure or metric associated with risk is probability.
 Probability is a measure of the relative frequency of a particular outcome.
-Probability is incorporated into other measures of risk to provide meaningful information.
+It is incorporated into other measures of risk to provide meaningful information.
 Commonly used risk metrics are as follows:

 Standard deviation is a measure of volatility and provides a range of potential outcomes.
-It has limitations as a measure for financial markets as it presumes a normal distribution of returns which is inappropriate when we look at empirical data from the last few decades.
+It has limitations as a measure for financial markets since it presumes a normal distribution of returns.
+This is inappropriate when we look at empirical data from the last few decades.

 Beta is a measure of the sensitivity of a security’s returns to the overall market portfolio.
 It provides an indication of systematic risk and is particularly appropriate for equity portfolios.